-- QuickTimeTM is also supported for viewing H.264 streams. - If your computer restricts the use of additional software components, the product can be configured to use a Java applet for viewing Motion JPEG.
+- To view streaming video in Internet Explorer, allow installation of AXIS Media Control (AMC) when prompted. - QuickTimeTM is also supported for viewing H.264 streams and for audio. - If your computer restricts the use of additional software components, the product can be configured to use a Java applet for viewing Motion JPEG. - The Axis product includes (1) H.264 decoder license for viewing video streams and (1) AAC audio license.
+These licenses are automatically installed with AMC.
+The administrator can disable the installation of the decoders, to prevent installation of unlicensed copies.

-Access from a Browser
+Access from a browser

 - 1. Start a browser (Internet Explorer, Firefox, Safari). - 2.
 Enter the IP address or host name of the Axis product in the browser's Location/Address field.
 To access the product from a Macintosh computer (Mac OS X), click on the Bonjour tab and select the product from the drop-down list. - If you do not know the IP address, use AXIS IP Utility to locate the product on the network.
 For more information on how to discover and assign an IP address, refer to the Installation Guide. - 3.
 Enter your user name and password.
-If this is the first time the product is accessed, the root password must first be configured; for instructions see Set the Root Password, on page 6. - 4.
+If this is the first time the product is accessed, the root password must first be configured; for instructions see Set the root password, on page 9. - 4.
 The product's Live View page appears in your browser.

-The controls and layout of the Live View page may have been customized to meet specific installation requirements and user preferences.
+The layout of the Live View page may have been customized to meet specific requirements.
 Consequently, some of the examples and functions featured here may differ from those displayed in your own Live View page.